adjective “steady”

 verb “steady”

-steady; he steadies; past steadied, part. steadied; ger. steadying
+infinitive steady; he steadies; past tense steadied; past part. steadied; ger. steadying

 noun “steady”